TNO/pyfastwell/docs/theory/introduction.md

 ##  Doublet flow performance

-Achievable flow rates  are calculated with the [AEM model](aemmodel\aem_model.md) in pywellfast.
+Achievable flow rates  are calculated with the [AEM model](aemmodel\aem_model.md) in pyfastwell.
 The AEM model calculates the well inflow performance based on the well architecture, reservoir properties, and fluid properties.
 The coldfront evolution in the reservoir is calculated based on a finite difference solution, taking into account the flow rate, reservoir properties, and thermal properties of the fluid.
-The [AEM model](aemmodel\aem_model.md)  section provides more details on the AEM implementation in pywellfast. and has been extensively benchmarked against semi-analytical and numerical models as described in the [AEM benchmark](aemmodel/aem_benchmark.md) section.
+The [AEM model](aemmodel\aem_model.md)  section provides more details on the AEM implementation in pyfastwell. and has been extensively benchmarked against semi-analytical and numerical models as described in the [AEM benchmark](aemmodel/aem_benchmark.md) section.

 ##  Doublet  coldfront evolution